We have a new device to review! It’s the RealPresence Trio 8800 from Polycom.

 - Ease of setup.
 I’m asking the rest of our Skype for Business team for their input too.

 - Ease of use for meetings.
 How long does it take to set up a meeting using RealPresence?
 Is the meeting join really one-step?

 - Integration with Skype for Business and Exchange.
 How complicated is this part to set up?
 Do we need to do anything not documented?

 - Will it BLEND?
 (No, not really.)

-If you’re not already subscribed, don’t forget to sign up on the right!
-Otherwise you might miss the next post, detailing our test results.
+If you’re not already subscribed, don’t forget to sign up on the right.
+Otherwise you might miss Part 2 of this review, detailing our test results.
 Nobody wants to miss that!